anki-code/xonsh-prewarmed/README.md

 ## How it works

 On first run of `xonsh-screen-prewarmed` script it creates additional reserved xonsh session in [GNU Screen](https://www.gnu.org/software/screen/) manager in the background.
 On the next runs of the script it uses the reserved sessions and create new reserved sessions in the background.
-As result the speed of run the new interactive xonsh sessions are equal to the `screen` speed.
+As result the speed of run the new interactive xonsh sessions is milliseconds.

 ## Installation